AntelopeIO/upload-artifact-large-chunks-action/README.md

 ## Upload Artifact With Large Chunks
 `actions/upload-artifact`, at the time of this writing, uploads a large file serially in 8MB chunks.
-There is no way to adjust that behavior and it results in alarmingly slow uploads for large files. `upload-artifact-smoothly-action` uploads the file serially in 96MB chunks.
+There is no way to adjust that behavior and it results in alarmingly slow uploads for large files. `upload-artifact-large-chunks-action` uploads the file serially in 96MB chunks.
 I've seen this improve upload speeds for large files (100+MB) on the order of 5x, even for GitHub hosted runners which ought to have low latency to the storage platform.

 This action is not as flexible as `actions/upload-artifact`: it only supports uploading a single file -- no globbing.